ROTC (RESERVE OFFICERS’ TRAINING PROGRAM)

 2. Students interested in Army ROTC should contact ROTC, 101 Barker Hall, University of Kentucky, Lexington, Kentucky 40506 (Phone: 859-257-2696) for details.

 3. Students admitted to these programs may cross-register for courses through the University of Kentucky.
-(See Bill Hall, Registrar)

-AEROSPACE STUDIES (Air Force ROTC)
+AEROSPACE STUDIES (AFS)

 The Department of Aerospace Studies provides a campus education program through which qualified students can simultaneously earn an Air Force commission and a college degree.
 Faculty members are experienced, active duty Air Force officers with advanced degrees.